Peterpiotr/siguren-documentation/docs/source/index.rst

 User documentation
 ===================

-Learn more about your hoisting safety solution and some of the core features of Read the Docs.
+Learn more about your hoisting safety solution design, operation and capabiliites.

 * **MotoSuiveur Solutions components**:
   :doc:`/ms-unit` |